 Starting a company in Greece is a straight forward process.
 It is important to decide on the most appropriate company structure for your business and proposed operations.
-We have discussed the different options below and provide a guide on how to start a company in Greece.
+We have discussed the different options below and provide a guide on how to start a business in Greece using our market entry support services.

 The legal representatives have liability and the time required for incorporation is approximately five days.